-- Learn about where they’re going ahead of time, let’s them study about its history, things to do, what to expect.
+- Learn about where they’re going ahead of time, and let them study its history, things to do, and what to expect.

 If your kids are not used to travel, trips have a lot of new things going on.
 The preparation and the trip can make them feel uncomfortable, which will ruin the trip for everyone.

-You can even let them prepare their own trip plan using our Trip Planner For Kids, based on the places you discussed.
+You can even let them prepare their own trip plan based on the places you discussed.
 Use it during the trip to let them know where they are according to the plan.